Quick Service Guide 410

 Priority Mail Express is a money-back guaranteed overnight to 2-day service that includes tracking, proof of delivery, and insurance coverage up to $100.
 Priority Mail Express envelopes and boxes are available from local Post Offices or online at www.usps.com at no additional cost.
 Customized preprinted labels also are available by contacting your local Post Office.

 There are two Priority Mail Express labels – Label 11-B or Label 11-F. The wording for requesting or waiving a signature, will depend on the version of the label used.
 Most Post Offices should have labels that were updated in January 2012.
 However, labels prior to that date may still be used.
 Labels produced prior to January 2012 will have a "waiver of signature" box to check, while the updated labels will have a "signature required" box to check as follows:

 Matter mailed in USPS-produced Priority Mail Express packaging is subject to Priority Mail Express prices regardless of how the packaging is reconfigured or how markings may be obliterated.

 When sealing Flat Rate packaging, the container flaps must be able to close within the normal folds.
 Tape may be applied to the flaps and seams to reinforce the container provided the design of the container is not enlarged by opening the sides, and the container is not reconstructed in any way.

-For each commercial Priority Mail Express item, the mailer must complete Label 11-B or Label 11-F for Post Office to Addressee Service, Label 11-HFPU for Hold for Pickup Service, or a single-ply Priority Mail Express label generated through Click-N-Ship or an USPS-approved method.
+For each commercial Priority Mail Express item, the mailer must complete Label 11-B or Label 11-F, Label 11-HFPU for Hold for Pickup Service, or a single-ply Priority Mail Express label generated through Click-N-Ship or an USPS-approved method.

-Commercial Priority Mail Express Next Day and Second Day items may be mailed at Post Offices, stations, and branches; dropped into Priority Mail Express collection boxes; handed to carriers; or picked up by the USPS.
+Commercial Priority Mail Express 1-Day and 2-Day items may be mailed at Post Offices, stations, and branches; dropped into Priority Mail Express collection boxes; handed to carriers; or picked up by the USPS.